 Here is the release video:

-The folks at Descript have once again released a slew of new features.
+The folks at Descript have once again released a slew of features.
 What I love about this team is their cycle of continuous innovation.

 Hassle-free remote recording